ulyssis/siyu/_iprojects/4_project.markdown

 img:
 ---

-As a graduate student at the University of Washington (2006-2012), I worked as part of the staff of the [Pre-Major in Astronomy Program (Pre-MAP)](http://depts.washington.edu/premap/).
+As a graduate student at the University of Washington (2006-2012), I worked as part of the [Pre-Major in Astronomy Program (Pre-MAP)](http://depts.washington.edu/premap/) staff.
 The goal of Pre-MAP is to increase the number of under-represented and marginalized students who choose to major in astronomy or other STEM fields.
-The core of Pre-MAP is a course aimed at first-year and transfer students that teaches them research skills then pairs them with research mentors to complete a small research project.
-The other components of Pre-MAP are cohort building through events and field trips and continued mentoring and support through the remainer of the student's undergraduate experience.
+The core of Pre-MAP is a course aimed at first-year and transfer students that teaches them research skills then pairs them with mentors to complete a small research project.
+Pre-MAP also includes cohort building through events and field trips and continued mentoring and support through the remainer of the student's undergraduate experience.

 I served as the intstructor for the research course in 2009, and as part of that expereince developed curriculum to teach basic coding and research skills.
 I also served as academic mentor to the next cohort of students, organized field trips, and participated in writing grants to support the program.